JamesJonesConsulting/github.bash-in-ssh-agent.action/README.md

-# github.image-tag-from-git.action
+# github.ssh-add-b64.action
-Generates a proper image tag from the current branch or tag
+Performs a ssh-add on a base64 encoded SSH key